princeBritwum/SSIS-ETL/README.md

 - The result of the query run is below;
 ![Data/Result.png](https://github.com/princeBritwum/SSIS-ETL/blob/main/Data/Result.png?raw=true)

+### 6. Migrate data from MSSQL to Snowflake Datawarehouse

+We all know managing Datawarehouse on Premise is a hustle and our customer knows and experience that too, They are looking to Migrate to Snowflake, a cloud based Datawarehouse with flexibilty to increase compute power and storage in a split second.
+- To begin we will set up our Snowflake Datawarehouse and Database.
+- We will then setup a pipeline in our existing SSIS package to load data from our MSSQL Database to our Snowflake Datawarehouse

+- We will create our Database and Table in our Datawarehouse as below
+-

 ### 6. Now we will schedule this SSIS Package to run every night using Task Scheduler.